Crystal Chicklet-Style Art Deco Earrings

 2" x 1/2"

-"STERLING" on screw head
+"STERLING" on screw back

 These stunning 1920s Art Deco earrings combine square-cut and round chicklet-style crystals in graduating sizes.
 They sparkle beautifully while they swing!
 The screw-backs are marked sterling, but I cannot say whether the metal that frames each stone is as well.
 These all-original screw-back earrings are beautifully made, nonetheless.
 Please note that these earrings can be modified for pierced ears.
 Scroll down to see several Art Deco pieces to wear with these earrings.